 So is Discover it Cash Back the right card for you?
-Let’s take a look at when the Discover it Cash Back card is worth it, and when you might consider alternatives.
+Let’s take a look at when the Discover it Cash Back card may be worth it, and when you might want to consider alternatives.

 When is the Discover it Cash Back worth it?

 You want to earn 5% cash back on purchases

 One of the biggest perks of the Discover it Cash Back credit card is the ability to earn 5 percent cash back on rotating quarterly categories.
-Each quarter, Discover has a different set of bonus categories, which the issuer releases all at once.
+Discover has a different set of bonus categories each quarter.

-For example, in the fourth quarter of 2022, the Discover 5 percent bonus categories are Amazon.com and digital wallet transactions.
-Note that you do have to manually activate your purchase categories to earn the 5 percent.
+For example, for the second quarter of 2023, the Discover 5 percent bonus categories are restaurants and wholesale clubs.
+It’s worth noting, however, that you do have to manually activate your purchase categories each quarter in order to earn the 5 percent.

-You can earn 5 percent cash back on your first $1,500 in purchases in the bonus categories each quarter; after reaching the cap, you’ll earn 1 percent.
-On other purchases outside the rotating categories, you’ll always earn 1 percent.
+With this card, you can earn 5 percent cash back on your first $1,500 in purchases in the bonus categories each quarter.
+After reaching the cap, you’ll earn 1 percent cash back.
+On purchases outside the rotating categories, you’ll always earn 1 percent.